loomio/loomio-docs/en/src/user_manual/polls/intro_to_decisions/index.md

 At the heart of Loomio is the proposal.

 A proposal helps convert a discussion into a clear, practical outcome.

-For example someone suggests a course of action and invites people to respond by voting agree, abstain or disagree.
-Other proposal options are available to suit common decision-making processes.
+For example, someone suggests a course of action and invites people to respond by voting agree, abstain or disagree.

 As people vote, they can give a reason why they have voted this way.
-You can all see where everyone else stands on the matter, and why.
-And then, if the proposal is still open, you can change your response.
+You can see where everyone else stands on the matter, and why.
+If someone contributes some new information or a strong opinion you can change your vote, if you wish.

 In this way you can use proposals to prompt people for a response, uncover new information, and build shared understanding - to help your group make a better, more informed decision.

-A proposal and associated discussion, creates its own record of how the decision came about.
+A proposal and associated discussion, creates a record of how the decision came about.

 ## Other poll types

-Loomio includes a range of polling tools you can use to support participation and decision making.
+Loomio includes a range of poll types to support participation in decision making.
+You can configure polls to suit a particular decision process or voting method.

 **Sense check**: To ask people for feedback, questions and concerns before moving to a decision.